Deafness means complete hearing loss. Partial loss of hearing is often called hearing loss rather than deafness.

 Images may be taken of your bodily structures.
 This can be done with: CT scanMRI scan

 Treatment for deafness depends on the type of hearing loss.
 Options may include: Medical treatment, such as removal of earwax or use of antibiotics to treat an ear infectionIn selected cases of sudden hearing loss, medical treatment with steroids may be effective.Hearing aids to help amplify sounds

 Tympanoplasty tubes—for persistent middle ear infections or fluidCochlear implant

 —a surgically implanted electronic device that helps provide sound to a person with severe sensorineural hearing loss.
 Although the devices do not completely restore hearing, improvements in implant technology continue to be made.

 To help prevent deafness, avoid loud noise.
-In cases when loud noise cannot be avoided, you can reduce exposure to loud noises by wearing earplugs, earmuffs, or ear protectors.
+In cases when loud noise cannot be avoided, you can reduce exposure to loud noises by wearing ear protection.
 Also, taking steps to reduce injuries or disease may prevent certain types of deafness.

 There is currently no effective way to prevent congenital or genetic deafness.

 Hearing screening for newborns can help ensure that hearing loss in young babies is detected and treated at the earliest possible stage.